|

 • Dog-Friendly?
 No dogs allowed (because of public transportation)

-This is one of the more unique hikes in Portland.
+This is one of the more unique hikes available in the city limits of Portland.
 If you follow the 4T trail, you’ll make a giant loop around downtown Portland, using four different modes of transportation (trail, tram, train, trolley) to navigate the city.

 It was one of the first hikes we did upon moving to Portland, and it’s a fun experience to share with visitors because you see the city from different angles than you usually would.